CarloNicolini/carlonicolini.github.io/sections/science/_posts/2019-04-18-Introducing-networkqit.md

 This toolbox is among the first implementations of the spectral entropy framework.
 It entails both computation of the density matrices, as well as number of methods of model fitting methods.

 This guide can help you start working with networkqit.
-In this first tutorial we show how to compute the spectral entropy of a small graph over a large range of $\beta$ parameter.
+In this first tutorial we show how to compute the spectral entropy of a small graph over a large range of $$\beta$$ parameter.

 ![](https://raw.githubusercontent.com/CarloNicolini/networkqit/master/doc/images/animation_ising_batchsize_128_eta1E-3_refresh_10_maxiter_5000_beta_5E-1.gif)<!-- -->